venky916/devTinder-web/README.md

 - see all my connections
 - new page - see all my connections
 - new page - see all my connection requests
+- feature - accept/reject connection request
+- feature -send or ignore the usercard from feed
+- added signup new user

+- tested E2E